 ENG 335 Literature of Minorities (3) Study of literature of one or related minorities in American society-for example, African American, Native American or Asian American literature.
 Variable topics.
 Repeatable with different topic.
+Prerequisite: ENG 112.
 Offered on demand.
-Prerequisite: ENG 112.

 ENG 336 Studies in Women's Literature (3) Study of literature written by women from a variety of historical and cultural contexts.
-Alternate years; next offered Spring 2016, 2018.
 Prerequisite: ENG 112.
+Alternate years; next offered Spring 2018, 2020.

 ENG 337 Immigration and American Literature (3) Study of the social, cultural, and literary history of various immigrant communities in America from the 19th to the 21st century.
-Alternate Spring semesters, next offered Spring 2017, 2019.
 Prerequisite: HUM 103.
+Alternate Spring semesters, next offered Spring 2019, 2021.

 ENG 344 Publishing (3) Study and practice of desktop publishing, other technology of publication, and approaches to being accepted for publication.
-Alternate years; next offered Spring 2017, 2019.
+Alternate years; next offered Spring 2019, 2021.